enkessler/cuke_modeler/CONTRIBUTING.md

 # Development

-After checking out the repo, run `bundle install` to install dependencies.
+After checking out the repo, run `bin/setup` to install dependencies.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+For environments that can't run shell scripts directly, `bundle install` and `ruby bin/console` are analogous commands for the above steps.

 ### Testing

 `bundle exec rake cuke_modeler:test_everything` will run all of the tests for the project.
+To run just the RSpec tests or Cucumber tests specifically:
+ - `bundle exec rake cuke_modeler:run_rspec_tests` or
+   `bundle exec rspec`
+ - `bundle exec rake cuke_modeler:run_cucumber_tests` or
+   `bundle exec cucumber`

 ## Contributing